- Minnesota government car insurance for low-income drivers

 What is the cheapest car insurance company for low-income people?

-In Minnesota, the cheapest car insurance company is Auto-Owners.
-However, that’s based on average rates and may differ for you, so it’s important to shop around.
+In Minnesota, Auto-Owners is the cheapest car insurance company with the average rate of $355.
+However, that's based on average rates and may differ for you, so it's important to shop around.

 Does Minnesota have car insurance for low-income individuals?